 Step 4 – Testing the Guttering

-Before you pack away your tools, it is good idea to test the gutter for leaks or ponding (where water gathers at low points).
+Before you pack away your tools, it is a good idea to test the gutter for leaks or ponding (where water gathers at low points).
 Fill a small bucket or a large bottle with water and pour it onto the roof above the gutter.
 This allows you to check that it is positioned correctly on the fascia.
 As the water runs along the gutter, watch carefully for leaks.
 When the water has drained away through the outlet, check along the length of the gutter for excessive ponding.

-Hopefully you will encounter no problems, but if you do, adjust the guttering accordingly.
+Hopefully, you will encounter no problems, but if you do, adjust the guttering accordingly.
 Ponding can often be countered by simply raising one or two brackets a few millimetres.
 Leaks may simply be a case of a section of guttering not being pushed firmly enough into a union piece.

 - Be aware that plastic and uPVC guttering will expand in hot weather and contract in cold weather.
 Always make sure that you take notice of the depth marks on the gutter fittings (joints, etc.,) as these are designed to allow for this movement.

 - It is a good idea to add a bead of silicone lubricant to union pieces and stop-ends before pushing them onto the end of the guttering.
-This will not only make fitting the sections together easier, but will also help to improve performance of the gutter.
+This will not only make fitting the sections together easier, but will also help to improve the performance of the gutter.